Paying Family Members Through Your S-Corporation

-As an S-Corporation owner, you can elect to hire your shareholder spouse to perform certain duties for the company, most commonly in an administrative role.
-Hiring and paying your spouse may increase potential fringe benefits, provide tax advantages, and increase deductible business expenses.
+As an S-Corp owner, you can elect to hire your spouse to perform certain duties for the company.
+Hiring and paying your spouse may increase potential fringe benefits and provide tax advantages..

-Adding your shareholder spouse to the payroll could increase potential fringe benefits.
-A spouse on payroll will be paying into Social Security, which will increase the overall amount of Social Security benefits they will be eligible to receive upon retirement.
-If you set up a 401(k) plan for your spouse, these tax-free contributions will increase the overall family retirement fund.
+Adding your spouse to payroll could increase potential fringe benefits.
+A spouse on payroll will be paying into Social Security, which will increase the overall amount of Social Security benefits received during retirement.
+If you set up a 401(k) plan for your spouse, tax-free contributions will increase the overall family retirement fund.
 Other benefits include educational assistance, dependent-care assistance, compensation for sickness or injury, and business expense reimbursement through your Business Accountable Plan.

 Wages paid to a spouse are not subject to Federal Unemployment Tax Act (FUTA) tax.
 FUTA tax is 6% on the first $7,000 paid to each employee in a calendar year.
-Many states exempt employed spouses from being subject to state unemployment insurance.
+And many states exempt employed spouses from being subject to state unemployment insurance.

-As an S-Corporation owner, you have the option of hiring your children to perform various duties for the company, most commonly in an administrative capacity, such as handling the company’s social media accounts.
-Paying your children has the potential to decrease the overall family taxes, increase deductible business expenses and start a retirement plan for your children’s futures.
+As an S-Corp owner, you have the option of hiring your children to perform various duties for the company, like handling the company’s social media accounts.
+Paying your children can decrease the family taxes, increase deductible business expenses, and help start a retirement plan for your children.

 A family with a marginal tax rate of 37% that pays their 17-year-old child $12,400 a year, will see an overall tax savings of $4,399 or a net tax savings of $2,853 if the child is over 18.
 The child would pay 0% in federal taxes because the standard deduction (2020) would wipe out any federal tax liability.
-These tax savings consider the increase in business expenses and the reduction in reportable income on the parent’s tax return.
+These tax savings drive an increase in business expenses and a reduction in reportable income on the parent’s tax return.

-There are other tax savings to employing your child.
+There are other tax savings benefits that come along with employing your child.
 Most states exempt children employed by their parent’s business from unemployment insurance.
 Children under the age of 18 who work for their parents do not pay Social Security or Medicare.
-A child under 21 employed in a parent-owned business is not subject to FUTA tax.
+And a child under 21 employed in a parent-owned business is not subject to FUTA tax.
 Single children over 25, in a lower tax bracket, may qualify for the Earned Income Credit, which would increase their overall tax refund.

 Hiring and paying your children creates earned income for them, which means they qualify to contribute to a ROTH IRA.
 You can contribute the maximum amount each year, based on total income earned or $6,000, to your child’s account.
 While these contributions will not create a deductible business expense, they will allow you to help fund your child’s future.
 In addition to saving for retirement, they have the option of using the funds for education or the first-time purchase of a home.
 Contributions to a ROTH IRA will grow, tax-free, until your child is ready to retire.
 Someone who opens and funds a ROTH IRA at the age of 18 and contributes the maximum each year, could potentially have $1.74 million in their account when they are ready to retire at age 67.